Ancient Corinth: New Testament Corinth

 Based on clues within the Corinthian epistles themselves, some scholars have concluded that Paul wrote possibly as many as four epistles to the church at Corinth.
 Only two are contained within the Christian canon (First and Second Epistles to the Corinthians); the other two letters are lost.
 (The lost letters would probably represent the very first letter that Paul wrote to the Corinthians and the third one, and so the First and Second Letters of the canon would be the second and the fourth if four were written.)
 Many scholars think that the third one (known as the "letter of the tears"; see 2 Cor 2:4) is included inside the canonical Second Epistle to the Corinthians (it would be chapters 10–13).
 This letter is not to be confused with the so-called "Third Epistle to the Corinthians", which is a pseudepigraphical letter written many years after the death of Paul.

 There are speculations from Bruce Winter that the Jewish access to their own food in Corinth was disallowed after Paul's departure.
 By this theory, Paul had instructed Christian Gentiles to maintain Jewish access to food according to their dietary laws.
-This speculation is contested by Rudolph who argues that there is no evidence to support this theory.
-He instead argues that Paul had desired the Gentile Christians to remain assimilated within their Gentile communities and not adopt Jewish dietary procedures.
+This speculation is contested by David Rudolph, who argues that there is no evidence to support this theory.
+He argues instead that Paul had desired the Gentile Christians to remain assimilated within their Gentile communities and not adopt Jewish dietary procedures.

-Byzantine era
+Medieval Roman (Byzantine) era

 The city was largely destroyed in the earthquakes of AD 365 and AD 375, followed by Alaric's invasion in 396.
 The city was rebuilt after these disasters on a monumental scale, but covered a much smaller area than previously.
 Four churches were located in the city proper, another on the citadel of the Acrocorinth, and a monumental basilica at the port of Lechaion.

 During the reign of Emperor Justinian I (527–565), a large stone wall was erected from the Saronic to the Corinthian gulfs, protecting the city and the Peloponnese peninsula from the barbarian invasions from the north.
 The stone wall was about six miles (10 km) long and was named Hexamilion ("six-miles").

 Corinth declined from the 6th century on, and may even have fallen to barbarian invaders in the early 7th century.
 The main settlement moved from the lower city to the Acrocorinth.
 Despite its becoming the capital of the theme of Hellas and, after c.
 800, of the theme of the Peloponnese, it was not until the 9th century that the city began to recover, reaching its apogee in the 11th and 12th centuries, when it was the site of a flourishing silk industry.

 In November 856, an earthquake in Corinth killed an estimated 45,000.

-The wealth of the city attracted the attention of the Italo-Normans under Roger of Sicily, who plundered it in 1147, carrying off many captives, most notably silk weavers.
+The wealth of the city attracted the attention of the Italo-Normans under Roger II of Sicily, who plundered it in 1147, carrying off many captives, most notably silk weavers.
 The city never fully recovered from the Norman sack.